mrkaurelius/did_and_friends/md/sunum_3.md

 ### Protocol Flow
 \framesubtitle{DID SIOP}
 !!! not: detaylari anla not al
+!!! not: turkcelerini not al

-- Unlike the OIDC Authorization Code Flow as per [OIDC.Core], the SIOP will not return an access token to the RP
+- Unlike the OIDC Authorization Code Flow as per [OIDC.Core], the **SIOP will not return an access token to the RP**

-- SIOP also differs from Authorization Code Flow by not relying on a centralized and known OP.
+- **SIOP also differs from Authorization Code Flow by not relying on a centralized and known OP**.
 The SIOP can be unknown to the RP until the user starts to interact with the RP using its Identity Wallet

--  OIDC Authorization Code Flow is still a useful approach and should be used whenever the OP is known, and OP discovery is possible, e.g., exchanged or pre-populated DID Document containing an openid element in the service section.
+-  OIDC Authorization Code Flow is *still a useful approach* and *should be used whenever the OP is known, and OP discovery is possible, e.g.*, exchanged or pre-populated DID Document containing an openid element in the service section.

-- The SIOP flow allows to integrate Identity Wallets with plain OIDC clients if they implemented the SIOP specification.
-In contrast, using DID AuthN as the authentication means in the OIDC Authorization Code Flow would require integration with the OP vendor itself.
+- *The SIOP flow allows to integrate Identity Wallets with plain OIDC clients if they implemented the SIOP specification*.
+In contrast, using DID AuthN as the authentication means in the OIDC Authorization Code Flow would *require integration with the OP vendor itself*.

 ### Protocol Flow